Wesleyan-Media-Project/datasets/README.md

 Welcome!
 This repo is part of the Cross-platform Election Advertising Transparency initiatIVE (CREATIVE) project.
 CREATIVE is a joint infrastructure project of WMP and privacy-tech-lab at Wesleyan University.
 CREATIVE provides cross-platform integration and standardization of political ads collected from Google and Facebook.

-This repo is a part of the data storage and processing step.
+This repo is a part of the Data Processing.
 The output of this repo can be utilized in

 - [forum_digital_2022](https://github.com/Wesleyan-Media-Project/forum_digital_2022)
 - [ad_goal_classifier](https://github.com/Wesleyan-Media-Project/ad_goal_classifier)